Our Team

 Adoree is a nature and animal lover who grew up exploring in the mountains west of Boulder.
 She has spent a good part of her life traveling outside of the United States and worked on various permaculture and organic vegetable farms in Patagonia.
 She is passionate about inspiring others to grow their own food and to see the world.
 She’s bilingual (speaking both Spanish and English), a certified yoga instructor, has guided nature tours in New Zealand, and studied Nutrition and Food Science at Colorado State University.
 On weekends you will find her in the kitchen fermenting her latest harvest, rock climbing or in the mountains attempting to trail run.

 Courtlyn grew up in western Colorado where she took full advantage of abundant opportunities to spend time outdoors hiking, biking, and skiing.
 Her love of the outdoors and concern for the environment led her to study environmental engineering at the University of Colorado Boulder, from where she graduated with her masters degree.
 Courtlyn has worked on several farms across the United States, and she spent a summer studying food systems in Denmark and England.
 Not only was this farming experience rewarding, but it also created an appreciation for the hard work that goes into agriculture and the importance of providing educational programs about food systems.
-In addition to farming and working at Garden to Table, Courtlyn plays cello in the local folk band Sturtz.
+In addition to her work with Garden to Table, Courtlyn plans a couple of concert series in the area and plays cello in the local folk band Sturtz.